timboudreau/acteur-wicket/README.md

 using [Netty](http://netty.io) and [Acteur](http://timboudreau.com/blog/updatedActeur/read)
 to handle the plumbing of network I/O and HTTP protocol.

 Plenty to do on it, but the basics work, so it has some promise.
-Help getting it further will be appreciated.

 Unfortunately, most Wicket applications routinely cast to `HttpServletRequest` and `ServletWebRequest`;  even Wicket's internals assume a `WicketFilter` is